 The conclusion comes straight from the Twilight Zone playbook, leaving us with a conceptual tease and no real answers.
 Zac walks on a weird beach with bizarre clouds and unfamiliar planets rising in the heavens, leading us to conclude that the experiment’s second burp has thrown Zac’s reality into yet another cosmic groove.
 If logic follows, both Joanne and Api have either been destroyed or been left stranded in another alternate limbo.
 Zac seems to have survived because he was again at the point of death when the shift occurred.
 Reality can be a real bummer when the eggheads screw around with stuff they don’t understand.
 Zac’s lonely fate reminds us of the bleak beach at the end of H.G.
 Wells’ novel of The Time Machine.
 It also has similarities with the supernatural conclusion of Lucio Fulci’s The Beyond.

 Director Geoff Murphy moved to the U.S. in the ’90s to shoot mostly sequels; he’s the credited Second Unit Director on the three Lord of the Rings films.
-An earlier commentary by the film’s producer let us know that the ’empty Earth’ look wasn’t as tough to achieve as one might think as it’s a lot easier to clear away unwanted items in street scenes than it is to creatively fill them up.
+An earlier commentary by the film’s producer let us know that the ’empty Earth’ look wasn’t as tough to achieve as one might think: it’s a lot easier to clear away unwanted items in street scenes than it is to creatively fill them up.
 In Craig Harrison’s source book the depopulation of the Earth had something to do with fruit fly genes instead of radio physics.
 Whether achieved through radio waves or bug juice, the ‘reality shift’ concept is no longer a mind-stretcher.
-Back in the early 1990s, a Halloween episode of The Simpsons expressed perfectly the way science fiction revelations are quick to seem banal.
+Back in the early 1990s a Halloween episode of The Simpsons expressed perfectly the way science fiction revelations quickly become banal.
 Young Lisa Simpson isn’t at all impressed by a weird vortex to another dimension, floating in a hallway of the Simpson home.
 With a bored expression, she says, (para.)
 “Oh look.
 A break in the space-time continuum.”

 Film Movement Classics’ Blu-ray of The Quiet Earth is sharper and cleaner than the old 2006 DVD; it also appears to be a new transfer.
 The colors are cool, with a few later scenes seeming to drift toward a greenish tinge, but that might be intentional.
 The many wide scenes of city streets, intersections and shopping malls seem more convincing because the view is kept wide.
 Zac drives right through the pedestrian area of one shopping mall.
 We really do believe that Zac is utterly alone.
 I think some digital finessing may have been applied to the final optical, with the fantasy view on the beach.
 It looks much better than it did on the old DVD.
 The filmmakers should have marketed that final image as a poster for college dorm rooms.
 I certainly would have wanted one.